ingonyama-zk/icicle/docs/docs/icicle/migrate_from_v2.md

 - **Unified API**: The APIs are now standardized across all devices, ensuring consistent usage and reducing the complexity of managing different hardware backends.

 :::warning
 When migrating from v2 to v3, it is important to note that, by default, your code now executes on the CPU.
 This contrasts with V2, which was exclusively a CUDA library.
-For details on installing and using CUDA GPUs, refer to the [CUDA backend guide](./install_cuda_backend.md).
+For details on installing and using CUDA or METAL GPUs, refer to the [GPU backend guide](./install_gpu_backend).
 :::

 ## Migration Guide for C++